- Register to vote.

 Email us at email@example.com if you are available to help.

 “As voter suppression increases with every election through discriminatory voter ID laws, partisan and racial gerrymandering, long voter lines, and voter purge activity.
 I wanted to get involved to allow everyone access to the voter ballot on a local, state and national level.
 Voting is the core of our democracy.”

-- Attend Advocacy Training with LWVTN Lobbyist Stewart Clifton on January 3 or January 8, 2020
+- Attend Advocacy Training with LWVTN Lobbyist Stewart Clifton (upcoming dates TBA).

 - Learn about local, state and national-level candidates running for office at Vote411 (nonpartisan resource by the LWVUS).